Why Do We Press Check?

 Quick Summary

-A press check is a visual inspection to confirm if a round is chambered in a handgun by slightly pulling back the slide.
-It's more efficient than fully racking, as it prevents ejecting a chambered round, and enhances safety during dry fire practice.
+A press check is a visual inspection to confirm if a round is in a handgun's chamber by slightly pulling back the slide.
+It's preferred over fully racking the slide to avoid ejecting a chambered round and enhances safety during dry fire practice by revealing accidental live magazine insertion before a potential accident.

 Chapters